 "It was Mr. Bryan who videotaped the incident in question, disclosed the existence of the videotape, and invited a responding Glynn County Police Officer to sit with him in his truck where they watched the video together," Gough said.

-The video appears to show the confrontation between Arbery and two men before the shooting that left Arbery dead in Brunswick.
+The video appears to show the confrontation between Arbery and two men before the shooting that left Arbery dead in Brunswick, Georgia.

-The men -- McMichael, 34, and his father, Gregory McMichael, 64 -- were arrested Thursday and face charges of murder and aggravated assault in Arbery’s killing on February 23, according to the Georgia Bureau of Investigation.
+The men -- father and son Gregory McMichael, 64, and Travis McMichael, 34, -- were arrested Thursday and face charges of murder and aggravated assault in Arbery's February 23 killing, according to the Georgia Bureau of Investigation.

-The footage was a “very important piece of evidence,” GBI Director Vic Reynolds said Friday when discussing the arrests.
+The footage was a "very important piece of evidence," GBI Director Vic Reynolds said Friday.
 Asked whether there will be additional arrests, Reynolds told reporters the investigation is still active.

 "We investigate everybody involved in the case, including the individual who shot the video," he said.

 The comments by authorities have put Bryan's life in danger, along with his family, friends and neighbors, his attorney said in a statement.
 He added that his client has lost his job, despite committing no crime and cooperating with the investigation.